HansUXdev/FYPM-License/README.md

 ### 4. Limitation of Liability

 This code is provided "as-is" without any express or implied warranties.
 In no event will the author be liable for any damages arising from the use of this software.
 But seriously, if you screw this up, that’s on you.
+We did this in good faith, did you?

 ---

 ### 5. Process for Fines and Violations

-1. **Notification**: You will receive a formal written notice of violation via email or legal representative.
+1. **Notification**: You will receive a formal written notice of violation via email or legal representative or through a community using this license.
 2. **Proof Submission**: Evidence of the violation (screenshots, logs, or relevant records) will be included with the notice.
 3. **Dispute Period**: You will have **30 days** to dispute the violation or provide evidence of compliance.
 4. **Payment**: If no dispute is filed, payment of fines is expected within **60 days**.
 Non-payment will result in additional legal actions.